Kyle Farmer Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Guardians pitching staff ranks 28th in MLB.
+- The 7.7 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in MLB.

-- The Guardians have the 10th-ranked team ERA among all MLB pitching staffs (3.93).
+- The Guardians have a 3.89 team ERA that ranks 10th among all MLB pitching staffs.

-- The Guardians will send Civale (1-1) to make his third start of the season.
+- Allen (2-2) gets the starting nod for the Guardians in his eighth start of the season.
+He has a 2.72 ERA in 39 2/3 innings pitched, with 43 strikeouts.

-- In his most recent time out on Friday, April 7, the right-hander tossed 5 2/3 innings against the Seattle Mariners, giving up four earned runs while surrendering nine hits.
+- In his most recent appearance on Monday against the Baltimore Orioles, the lefty went seven scoreless innings while surrendering three hits.

+- The 24-year-old has put up an ERA of 2.72, with 9.8 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .256 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.